-Men must wear slacks and golf shirts whenever they are on the grounds of a tournament course.
-Shorts are not permitted.
-No denim.
 Players must also wear golf shoes during practice rounds and tournament rounds.
 Golf shoes must have soft spikes.
-Shirts must have a collar (or an acceptable alternative).
-Players may wear logos of sponsors -- please, no NASCAR style logo displays.
+Shirts must have a collar (or an acceptable alternative, such as a mock neck).
+Players may wear logos of sponsors -- please, no NASCAR style fire suit logo displays.
 Caddies must wear a collared shirt (or an acceptable alternative), and may wear shorts.

 Women's Division Attire

 Participants in Women's Division events have much more latitude in their dress code.
 In general, players should adhere to fashions acceptable to the LPGA Tour.

 While competing, players should diligently observe the standards of etiquette as published by the USGA and the PGA of America.
 The Rules of Golf, Rule 1-2 is the principle location of these standards.

 Players must control their language and temper while competing.
 Audible or visible outbursts, especially in the presence of spectators or media, will be subject to fines, suspension from future events, or both.